Comprehensive guides

 • Sanctions : up to €150,000 fine and 3 years in prison in France

-Food restrictions (EU health regulations)
+Food restrictions (EU health regulations and foot-and-mouth disease)

 • No meat, deli meats, or dairy products are shipped to France.